CREATIVITY IS INTELLIGENCE

 How do you prototype with people?

-This Design Studio Lab is an intensive workshop series that offers deep holistic understanding, with practical exercises based on Design Thinking methodology: inspiration, ideation, implementation.
+This Design Studio Lab is an intensive workshop series that offers deep holistic understanding, with practical exercises based on Design Thinking methodology: inspiration, ideation and implementation.

-Everybody can think about and prototype solutions.
-Creative thinking and having the right design tools empower people to make and find out meaningful solutions.
+Everybody can envision and prototype solutions.
+Having the right design tools together with creative thinking can empower people to identify and make meaningful solutions.

 Various CAD software exist nowadays and designers have to understand how to express their creativity through CAD.

-Ideate, sketch and prototype are the key elements of the Design process.
+Ideating, sketching and prototyping are the key elements of the design process.
 CAD is a way to support designers to make their ideas tangible, to build functional prototypes and test them with people.

 This workshop series aims to transfer skills and knowledge on CAD design and modelling.

 Participatory Design approach